Rijul1607/EcoX/README.md

-# ECOX: A Waste Segregator using YOLOv5
+# EcoX: A Waste Segregator using YOLOv5

 ECOX is an AI-powered waste segregation system that utilizes the YOLOv5 object detection model to classify and segregate waste into categories such as **plastic**, **metal**, **paper**, and **glass**.
 This project aims to promote efficient waste management by enabling real-time intelligent sorting.